GCondNet: A Novel Method for Improving Neural Networks on Small High-Dimensional Tabular Data: Method

 \looseness-1 At each training iteration, we use the GNN to extract graph embeddings from these graphs, as presented in Algorithm~\ref{alg:computing-w-gnn}.
 For each of the $D$ graphs, we first apply the GNN to obtain node embeddings of size $K$ for all nodes.
-We then compute graph embeddings $\vw^{(j)} \in \sR^{K}$ by using a permutation invariant function $f_{\text{agg}}$ to aggregate the node embeddings.
+We then compute graph embeddings $\vw^{(j)}\! \in \!\sR^{K}$ by using a permutation invariant function $f_{\text{agg}}$ to aggregate the node embeddings.
 Thus, the graph embeddings are also of size $K$, which is independent of the number of nodes in the graphs.
 These embeddings are then concatenated horizontally to form the weight matrix $\mW_{\text{GNN}} = [\vw^{(1)}, \vw^{(2)}, ..., \vw^{(D)}]$.
 Finally, we use the resulting matrix $\mW_{\text{GNN}}$ to parameterise the first layer of the underlying MLP predictor network that outputs the final prediction, as shown in Equation~\ref{equation:alpha-interpolation}.
+Appendix~\ref{appendix:pseudocode} presents the complete pseudocode for training \gcondnet.

-\looseness-1 \textbf{Test inference.} We emphasise that the GNN and the associated graphs are employed exclusively during the training phase, becoming obsolete once the mixing coefficient $\alpha$ reaches zero after $n_{\alpha}$ training steps.
-Upon training completion, the predictor MLP retains its final weights, rendering the GNN and graphs unnecessary for test inference.
+\looseness-1 \textbf{Test-time inference.} We emphasise that the GNN and the associated graphs are employed exclusively during the training phase, becoming obsolete once the mixing coefficient $\alpha$ reaches zero after $n_{\alpha}$ training steps.
+The predictor MLP retains its final weights upon training completion, rendering the GNN and graphs unnecessary for test inference.
 Test input samples are exclusively processed by the predictor MLP -- resulting in a model size and inference speed identical to a standard MLP.